jfspps/MySQL-notes/Operators.markdown

 SELECT 'M' = 'm';
 ```

-Both call above return 1, since MySQL comparison are case-insensitive.
+All calls above return 1, since MySQL comparison are case-insensitive.
 Letters are based on their alphabetical position:

 ```sql
 SELECT 'a' > 'l';